Twinklebear/LPCGame/README.md

 - Better comments documenting code
 - I believe there are some memory leaks to be addressed
 	- Memory is not being freed when changing state
+	- Got some memory stuff freeing correctly I think, but for some reason, if you go Menu -> Play/Editor -> Menu it allocates ~9MB of memory, I'm not sure why.
+It drops a bit in mem usage from Menu -> Play, but jumps up when returning to Menu.
+Need to investigate further

 ## "Done":
 - State's Run() function now returns a string corresponding to the state that should be loaded next, 'quit' specifies that the program should exit completely.
 ObjectButtons can register a callback SetExit(std::string) for the class's function, which when called will exit Run() and return the desired string as the return code.